godpeny/laboratory/Lectures/Udemy/Design_Patterns_In_Go/Adapter/README.md

 # Adapter
 **A construct which adapts an existing interface X to conform to the required interface Y.**

+## Motivation
+- Electrical devices have different power(interface) requirements.
+  - Voltage (110V vs. 220V).
+  - Socket/plug type.
+(US, EU, UK ...)
+- We cannot modify our gadgets to support every possible interface.
+- Thus: use a special device (an adapter) to convert to the required interface.

 ## Summary
 - Implementing the adapter pattern is easy.
 - Determine the API you have and the API you need.